-In order to increase employee safety and eliminate unnecessary risks behind the wheel, Illinois College enacted a Distracted Driving Policy effective August 1, 2014.
-The College is committed to student, faculty, staff and guest safety and has created the following rules, which apply to any member of the campus community or guest operating a vehicle (company, personal or rental) for college-related business.
+The College is committed to student, faculty, staff and guest safety and has created the following policies which apply to any member of the campus community operating a vehicle (company, personal or rental) for college-related business.
+A link to the full Handbook for Driving College-Owned Vehicles is available here.
+Please plan ahead to complete the certification process before needing to drive a College vehicle.